rlores-edison/ForceGraphs/README.md

 # React + Vite

-Project Overview
-Contains three components to enhance graph visualization:
+# ForceGraphs WOPR

+This project enhances graph visualization with components:

+## Components

+### Graph
-- "Graph" component: Renders large graphs with more than 30 nodes.
+- Renders large graphs with more than 30 nodes

+### Max30NodesGraph
-- "Max30NodesGraph" component: Renders graphs with a maximum of 30 nodes.
+- Renders graphs with a maximum of 30 nodes

+### Modal
-- "Modal" component: Displays node details.
+- Displays node details

+## Home
-"Home" serves as the main App of the project.
+This page serves as the main App of the project

-Data
+## Data
-Different JSON files are used to test the rendering capabilities of the components.
+- Uses different JSON files for testing renderization